emnify/product-docs/docs/services/connectivity/sms.md

   style={{ width: 496 }}
 />

-However, you will receive a brief notification regarding the status of the SMS sent to the selected devices.
+However, you receive a brief notification regarding the status of the SMS sent to the selected devices.

 <img
   src={require('./assets/portal-sms-sent.png').default}